pynting/joplin-note/README.md

 ./joplin-note.sh [-h] [-s] [-f] [-b notebook_name] [+<tag>] note_title note description [+<tag>]...
     -h                  This help page
-    -s                  Preform sync after your note has been added -f                  Silent mode, does not return anything unless some error occur and simply creates a notebook if the one specified does not exist.
+    -s                  Preform sync after your note has been added -e                  Export a backup of your database (if you are paranoid) to JoplinBackupYYYYMMDD.jex (before syncing if selected)
+    -f                  Silent mode, does not return anything unless some error occur and simply creates a notebook if the one specified does not exist.
     -b <notebook_name>  Specify a notebook to add the note to (default is "unsorted").